Skip to content

 SPIRIT of the Front Range.

-A Colorado nonprofit helping neighbors and communities along the Front Range take care of the land, water, and life we share.
+A Colorado nonprofit helping neighbors and communities take care of the land, water, and air that we share.

-A nonprofit acting as connective tissue for the work of caring for the Front Range.
+Mission.
+SPIRIT serves as connective tissue for the regenerative bioregional movement activating here on the Front Range.

 Easy ways to get involved.